 It's win-win, of course.
 They win.
 You win.
 And you get to take the three-month vacation. 🙂

 P.S.
-And um, in case you’re wondering: Yes, we do show you how to build your business, so that you too can take the three-month vacation.
-But to get started, you may want to try to learn how customers.
+How do you build your business, so that you too can take the three-month vacation.
+To get started, you may want to learn how customers buy.
 Have a look at Why Customers Buy (and Why They Back Away): The Brain Audit